streamline-eu/streamline-hybrid-engine/flink-libraries/flink-ml/README.md

 Parameter server is an abstraction for model-parallel machine learning (see the work of [Li et al.](https://doi.org/10.1145/2640087.2644155)).
 Our implementation could be used with the Streaming API: it can take a `DataStream` of data-points as input, and produce a `DataStream` of model updates.
 This way, we can implement both online and offline ML algorithms.
 Currently only asynchronous training is supported.
+Two examples (classification with the passive-aggressive algorithm and recommendation with matrix factorization) are expleined in details in this [Flink Forward talk](https://www.youtube.com/watch?v=4JEciJxJ5to).

 ### API